 If you want to stay involved, because you genuinely want to see what the business can become with more resources, or because the right structure keeps you financially aligned in a meaningful way, that is a legitimate and often valuable position.
 Many of the best lower middle market transactions involve sellers who retained meaningful equity and continued contributing through the next stage of growth.

 Either direction is a valid choice.
-The cost comes from not having decided, and finding yourself agreeing to terms that do not reflect what you actually want.
+The burden comes from not having decided, and finding yourself agreeing to terms that do not reflect what you actually want.